stfc/PSyclone/doc/psyad/user_guide/psyad_command.rst

 installed PSyclone using ``pip`` then this command should be available on your PATH (see the PSyclone user guide for more details).
 Alternatively it can be found in the ``<PSYCLONEHOME>/bin`` directory.
-The command takes an LFRic tangent linear kernel file and a list of active variables as input and outputs its adjoint.
+The command takes an LFRic tangent-linear kernel file and a list of active variables as input and outputs its adjoint.
 This section walks through the functionality of the command.